 "Creating a successful structure or plot for a story or a novel can be especially challenging for writers,” says instructor Elaine Beale.
 "But without a good grasp of these ingredients, many writers find themselves stuck."

-This two-session workshop is designed for anyone who wants to better understand how to develop a coherent plot that engages the reader and a structure that brings a story to life.
+This three-session workshop is designed for anyone who wants to better understand how to develop a coherent plot that engages the reader and a structure that brings a story to life.
 We’ll cover key concepts such as story arc, causality, plot twists and revelations, techniques for creating momentum, and how character development and plot are intertwined.

 Elaine says, “As a result of taking the class, my hope is that students will find themselves far more confident in tackling these ‘big picture’ aspects of fiction and able to create novels and stories that really work."

 You will be able to participate in live class meetings via Zoom videoconference.
 To attend classes, you'll need a phone, tablet or computer and access to the internet.
 You can participate in the class from wherever you'd like, whether on your living room couch or in your office.
 Before your class meets, you'll receive an email from The Writing Salon with more information about Zoom and your remote class.
 If you have any questions about remote learning, please don't hesitate to reach out to us at firstname.lastname@example.org.

 Elaine Beale has published two novels, the most recent of which, Another Life Altogether, was featured in Oprah Magazine and received praise from the Boston Globe, Lambda Literary, and Publishers Weekly, among others.
 Elaine was the winner of the 2007 Poets & Writers California Writers Exchange Award and has an MFA in Creative Writing from the University of British Columbia.
 Her latest book is Write for Wellness, a guide to using expressive writing to promote emotional and physical health.

 - Live Zoom Meeting: Saturday, July 16, 10:30am-1:00pm